monk1337/auto-ollama/README.md

 Auto-Ollama is a toolkit designed to simplify the inference or Quantization of Large Language Models (LLMs) directly on your local environment.
 With an emphasis on ease of use and flexibility, Auto-Ollama supports both direct usage and conversion of models into an efficient format for local deployment.

+For quantization, check out the new package called [Auto-QuantLLM ⚡️](https://github.com/monk1337/AutoQuantLLM/tree/main).
+It's currently under development, but it aims to provide a streamlined and user-friendly approach to quantizing large language models (LLMs) with different Quantization methods.

 ## Getting Started

 ### Installation